weissale1/SoftwareDev-Reading-List/README.md

 ## Fundamentals

 **[P][Classic] On the criteria to be used in decomposing systems into modules (1972)**\
-Proposing to decompose systems by identifying (possibly changing) design desicions and grouping modules so that changes effect only one module.
+Proposing to decompose systems by identifying (possibly changing) design decisions and grouping modules so that changes effect only one module.
 Arguing for 'information hiding' and well defined interfaces.
-Aiming for improved changability, independence of modules and comprehensibility.\
+Aiming for improved changeability, independence of modules and comprehensibility.\
 https://dl.acm.org/doi/10.1145/361598.361623

 **[P][Classic] Information distribution aspects of design methodology (1972)**\